Motorcycle News Photo Page II

 More Motorcycle News Photos:

 Pictured above is the exotic Buell 1190R.
-Eric claims it has 175 horsepower with it's altered Rotax engine.
-At $19.999 per bike, I doubt there will be a rush at the showroom floor.
-Roadtests were positive but sales were almost non existant.
-After leaving Harley Davidson, Eric Buell has been able to innovate as he chooses between bouts of having little money to work with.
+Eric claimed it has 175 horsepower with it's altered Rotax engine.
+Sales were almost non-existant with the brand having great financial trouble.
 In 2015 he went bankrupt again!
-There was news that Buell was going to be able to continue in 2016 but little has been heard from the company.
-Honestly, the few dealers who picked up the brand after the second bankrupsy got burned so I doubt that there will be many who want to pick it up again!
-I wish Eric the best but it's a really tough market with so many low volume specialty entries in which to compete with.
+There was news that Buell was going to be able to continue in 2016 but nothing occured.
+Honestly, the few dealers who picked up the brand after the second bankrupsy got burned.
+I doubt that there will be many who want to pick it up again!
+My guess is that the brand is gone!

 THE NEW HOREX SUPERBIKE!